tfpauly/privacy-proxy/draft-private-access-tokens.md

 ## Client Identity

-The PAT architecture does not enforce strong constraints around the definition of a Client identity, and allows a Client identity to be defined entirely by a Mediator.
-If a user can create an arbitrary number of Client identities that are accepted by a Mediator, a malicious user can easily game this architecture and defeat the Issuer's ability to enforce per-client policies.
+The PAT architecture does not enforce strong constraints around the definition of a Client identity and allows it to be defined entirely by a Mediator.
+If a user can create an arbitrary number of Client identities that are accepted by one or more Mediators, a malicious user can easily game this architecture and defeat the Issuer's ability to enforce per-Client policies.

 These multiple identities could be Sybil or true identities.